 To Use Your Facebook Page Well; You Must Engage With The Page Daily, either by posting original content or sharing something useful, responding to messages+comments.
 Like other companies, you can afford to be a bit playful on Facebook.

+You'll Also Want to Launch or Participate in Groups, Be Useful and Helpful; That's How You'll Grow Your Audience and Lead A Lot More People Back To Your Page.

 Group Owners are usually happy when you Share Relevant Content within The Group and may even share it to their own External Networks.